Pentasis/vintage-bonfires/README.md

 Bonfire sound by [homejrande](https://freesound.org/people/homejrande/sounds/17375/)

-I’m fairly new to Vintage Story modding, so I used AI as a code-checking and learning aid. **It did not (re)write the mod**, it merely helped me understand what I was doing.
+I’m fairly new to Vintage Story modding, so I used AI as a code-checking and learning aid. **It did not (re)write the mod**, it merely helped me understand what I was doing and added comments where needed.